Balanced Scorecard explained

 In consultation with middle management and senior management several objectives are formulated in which the different critical success factors are indicated per objective, the indicators are used to measure this, specific values such as targets and initiatives are meant to achieve these objectives.

 It is possible to go one step further by linking personal objectives to the objectives of middle management.
 As a result, all personal initiatives will contribute to the chosen strategy of the organization.
-The implementation of the balanced scorecard model can be carried out in different manners.
+The implementation of the Balanced Scorecard can be carried out in different manners.

 Broadly, this could include the following steps: